devcamke/devcamke/README.md

 - 👋 Hi, I’m Dennis Kamau
 - 👀 I’m interested in Backend Development and Information Security
-- 🌱 I’m currently learning Ruby and RubyonRails
+- 🌱 I’m currently learning Ruby and Rails.
-- 💞️ I’m looking to collaborate on React and NodeJS
+- 💞️ I’m looking to collaborate on RubyOnRails.
-- 📫 How to reach me +254703671701 or dennisnjoroge4@gmail.com
+- 📫 How to reach me dennisnjoroge4@gmail.com

 <!---
 devcamke/devcamke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.